The kidney has many roles, including:

 - Angiotensin II has two major actions:

-- Aldosterone promotes sodium retention (and potassium excretion) in the distal tubules of the kidneys, enhancing water retention.
-Aldosterone also promotes acid excretion by stimulating a luminal hydrogen ATPase pump in the tubules (mostly in the distal tubules) and a chloride/bicarbonate exchanger in the basolateral membrane of the tubule cells (this exchanger pumps out bicarbonate generated within the tubular cells, via carbonic anhydrase, during acid excretion; see diagrams under acid-base below).
+- Aldosterone promotes sodium retention (and potassium excretion) in principal cells (by stimulating the apical sodium transporter) in the distal tubules of the kidneys, enhancing water retention.
+Aldosterone also promotes acid excretion by stimulating a luminal hydrogen ATPase pump in type A intercalated cells in the the collecting tubules and ducts as well as a chloride/bicarbonate exchanger in the basolateral membrane of the cells (this exchanger pumps out bicarbonate generated within the tubular cells, via carbonic anhydrase, during acid excretion; see diagrams under acid-base below).
 Aldosterone is stimulated by angiotensin II (in response to hypovolemia, hypo-osmolality, hypochloremia), hyperkalemia and ACTH.
 It is inhibited by dopamine and atrial natriutic peptide, which causes sodium loss.

 Elimination of nitrogenous waste